Rules of the Association November 2021

 (d) take any necessary steps to ensure the execution of the Association's decisions;

-(f) decide the place and date of exceptional meetings referred to in Rule 11(3);
+(f) decide the place and date of exceptional meetings referred to in 11(3);

 (g) consider and submit to the Association proposals to amend the Rules of the Association;

 (1) The Executive Committee shall meet on being convened by the President.
-The Committee shall meet at least twice at the time of each session or meeting of the Association.
+The Committee shall meet at least twice at the time of each session of the Association.

 (2) The Secretary General of the Inter-Parliamentary Union or his representative may be heard at meetings of the Executive Committee at his request.

-(3) The Executive Committee may also make decisions by way of meetings held using electronic means of Communication.
+(3) The Executive Committee may also sit and make decisions using electronic means of communication.

 (1) Observers and Associate Members shall not take part in votes or in elections.

 (2) Observers may speak only with the permission of the President.

 The majority required to adopt any proposal submitted to the Association shall be a majority of votes cast.